-INTEGRATED TECHNOLOGIES IN LIBRARIES
+LS 573 INTEGRATED TECHNOLOGIES IN LIBRARIES

 A survey of integrated technologies for libraries examined through case studies, product reviews, and library marketplace reports; topics included, but not limited to, are the interface design of the OPAC, enhanced searching applications, technical services modules, electronic resource management systems, OpenURL and federated searching applications, and overall requirements for public access and use of integrated systems.
 Web-based information retrieval is explored and discussed.
-A variety of search engines, strategies, and protocols are examined and compared.
-Prerequisite: LS 504
+Prerequisite: LS 504.